A dynamic group of local residents from diverse backgrounds and politics came together to create OPC.

 Centretown Community Health Centre (CCHC) was approached to see if this fit with their programs and services.
 Throughout the occupation, CCHC staff, clients and community members spoke about the importance of having a forum to share their lived experiences in a meaningful way that would contribute to changes in how future disruptions could be better managed.
 CCHC took on this important initiative, working with local residents to bring their vision of a People’s Commission to life.

 Local residents were traumatized by the three-and-a-half-week convoy occupation of our city, leaving a community in need of healing and justice.

-People are looking for a venue to address that trauma and their losses – but also to hold to account those that failed to end the occupation and protect public health and safety.
+People were looking for a venue to address that trauma and their losses – but also to hold to account those that failed to end the occupation and protect public health and safety.

-With a focus on accountability to the community, OPC will chronicle what happened and failed to happen during and after the convoy – and its impact on residents, workers and businesses.
+With a focus on accountability to the community, OPC chronicled what happened and failed to happen during and after the convoy – and its impact on residents, workers and businesses.

-Through a combination of community consultations and public hearings – presided over by independent Commissioners – information will be gathered, and recommendations forged.
+Through community consultations and public hearings – presided over by independent Commissioners – information was gathered and recommendations forged.